-Well I don’t know HOW everyone else skins salmon but this is how I do it.
-I lay the salmon on my cutting board, skin side down, turn the length of the salmon away from you.
+Well, I don’t know HOW everyone else skins salmon but this is how I do it.
+I lay the salmon on my cutting board, skin side down, and turn the length of the salmon away from you.

 You should absolutely have your knife as sharp as possible to skin the salmon this way.
 A good filet knife will work well for you here.

 With 10 minutes until time to eat, you quickly sear the cubes in batches and serve with your favorite ingredients.
 This taco filling is easy, healthy and so flavorful you won’t believe it’s salmon.
 Believe me, I grew up here, and I like it, which is saying A LOT

 OR if you happen to have shrimp and want to try something even SPICIER try these Camarones a la Diabla, you will not be sorry.
 Tender shrimp and earthy hearty chile sauce would be SO good stuffed in tacos.
 Ok, now I’m hungry!